athento/nuxeo-intercom/README.md

 ...
 ```

-Then, you just have to modify the Intercom.io snippet with your own configuration:
+Finally, you should just moddify your [intercom.js](src/main/resources/web/nuxeo.war/scripts/intercom.js) snippet with your own configuration provided by Intercom:
 ``` javascript
 //------Intercom Snippet------
 window.intercomSettings = {